xexyl/sgit/README.md

 Observe how it loops through each `sed(1)` command.
-This is to workaround some versions of `sed(1)` like that of macOS (and presumably BSD) that have a missing feature (it is no longer known what exactly though one could find it in the closed issues of the GitHub repo).
+This is to workaround some versions of `sed(1)` like that of macOS (and presumably BSD) that have a missing feature (it is no longer known what exactly that feature).

-### Test `sed` command or commands without doing anything else
+## Test `sed` command or commands without doing anything else

 If you want to verify that there is no syntax error in the `sed` commands you can do so with the `-t` option.
 If there is an error in syntax the error message